Implicit Bonded Discrete Element Method with Manifold Optimization

-One significant difference between bonded discrete element method and other approaches is the direct consideration of rotation Degrees of Freedom (DoFs) as system variables.
-Previous methods solve bonded discrete element systems using explicit formulations that store rotation status as quaternion, Euler angles, or axis angle and compute torques and angular velocities explicitly to alter the rotation status or the discrete element.
-In implicit formulations, deltas of position or rotation status are unknowns, while forces or torques are often implicit or invisible during system solving.
-Consequently, a new formulation is required to describe the momentum equation with quaternion representation.
-In this study, we utilized discretized Hamilton's principle to derive the variational integrator form of the bonded discrete element method.
-With this new equation form, an implicit integrator can be easily derived, making this method not only suitable for bonded discrete element method but also for any quaternion-based rotation system.
-Here, we introduce the discrete Hamilton's principle and derive the new variational integrator form of dynamics with rotation.
+A significant difference between BDEM and other approaches is the direct consideration of rotational Degrees of Freedom (DoFs) as system variables.
+Previous methods solve BDEM systems using explicit formulations that store rotation status as quaternions, Euler angles or axis angles, and compute torques and angular velocities explicitly to alter the rotation status of discrete elements.
+In implicit formulations, position and rotation states cannot be explicitly updated, and forces or torques are often implicit or invisible during the solution process.
+To form an implicit BDEM scheme, it requires a different formulation.